jklingsporn/vertx-jooq/README.md

 Perform all CRUD-operations asynchronously and convert your POJOs from/into a `io.vertx.core.JsonObject`.

+---
+>Also check out the beta of [vertx-jooq-async](https://github.com/jklingsporn/vertx-jooq-async): vertx-jooq without JDBC!
+---

 ## new in 2.3

 We just added a third flavor: RX.
 Now, your DAO can expose a RX Java based API !
 To use it, you need the Vert.x RX